seanlikesred/flask-sheets-template-2024/admin/GITHUB_ACTIONS.md

-# CI
+# Continuous Integration with GitHub Actions

-For configuring Continuous Integration for this Python Application using GitHub Actions.
+We are using GitHub Actions to handle Continuous Integration for this Python Application.

 The "python-app.yml" [configuration file](/.github/workflows/python-app.yml) specifies what steps should take place during the CI build.